EMeyerLab/ipdtools/README.md

 0.42285475
 ```

 **WARNING** : This feature is experimental.
 PacBio's model can produce outputs even for very incoherent parameters (like, "Strand 4, Position -1") without raising any error or warning.
+Although this behaviour is really not reasuring at first, I made sure with manual checkings that the predictions made from valid parameters stay valid (they apparently do).
+So, when using correct parameters, there is no problem.
+The problem is only there IF you're using wrong parameters (like, seeking the ipds at position 350 if your sequence is 349 long).
 I tried to limit all those potential problems by putting additionnal assertions on the sequence, the strand and the position we ask (depending of course of the indexing system).
-All of this is implemented byt I havn't really had the time to test it yet.
+All of these security assumptions are implemented.
+I just havn't really had the time to test it yet, so be carefull with that.

 #  <a name="whichmodel"></a> Which model should I use ?